Meet Dr. Cindy Banyai

 Dr. Cindy Banyai is the founder and Principal Consultant of Banyai Evaluation and Consulting, LLC.
-She also teaches in the Department of Political Science and Public Administration at Florida Gulf Coast University.
+She also teaches about American government and about global issues at a university.
 Dr. Banyai received her Master’s and Ph.D. from Ritsumeikan Asia Pacific University in Japan where her research focused on community development, public administration, evaluation, and governance.
 Her works have been published in peer-reviewed journals and she has published, edited, and contributed to several books on public administration and community development.

 Becoming Dr. Banyai, doctoral graduation from Ritsumeikan Asia Pacific University in Japan, 2010 with baby Ani